SA-EMD participants meet to discuss progress, 5G implementation

-The San Antonio-Electromagnetic Defense collaborative, in conjunction with the Joint Base San Antonio-Electromagnetic Defense Initiative, held their spring quarterly meeting June 3 with a mixture of in-person and virtual participants at the University of Texas San Antonio National Security Collaboration Center, or NSCC.
-(Photo by Courtesy graphic)
+The San Antonio-Electromagnetic Defense collaborative, in conjunction with the Joint Base San Antonio-Electromagnetic Defense Initiative, held their spring quarterly meeting June 3 with a mixture of in-person and virtual participants at the University of Texas-San Antonio National Security Collaboration Center, or NSCC.

+The meeting was hosted by Brig.
+Gen. Laura L. Lenderman, commander, 502d Air Base Wing and JBSA.
+It was the last EDI she will attend as commander as she relinquishes command to Brig.
+Gen. Caroline Miller on June 12.

+In her remarks, Lenderman recognized the outstanding leadership within the group over the last, nearly two, years.

 |Date Taken: